fracpete/python-weka-wrapper/README.md

 $ sudo pip install javabridge
 </pre>

+A build environment is required to build libraries, like `javabridge`, from source.
+For Ubuntu that would be the `build-essential` meta-package and Xcode for Mac OSX.

 ## Code examples
 See **python/wekaexamples** for example code on the various APIs.
 Also, check out the sphinx documentation in **doc**.